EMDR Therapy Perth.

 Like any therapy, the first phase of EMDR includes history-taking and treatment planning.
 During this phase, your psychologist will get to know you and your reasons for seeking EMDR therapy.
 Your psychologist will also discuss specific techniques to help you cope with any emotions that may arise during therapy.

 After the initial phase, your psychologist will work with you to identify a particular traumatic memory to target with EMDR.
 Emotions and physical sensations associated with memory will be noted down.
 Once a target memory is chosen, the desensitisation process can begin.
 This involves the client focusing on the memory while the therapist provides some form of bilateral stimulation.
-Typically, this is side-to-side eye movement but may include sounds or tactile feedback.

 At the end of each session, your psychologist will help you return to a state of calm.
 Your psychologist will also evaluate the session, whether any changes have occurred and decide how best to structure future sessions.